dstebila/draft-stebila-tls-hybrid-design/draft-stebila-tls-hybrid-design.md

 For the client's share, the `key_exchange_1` and `key_exchange_2` values are the `pk` outputs of the corresponding KEMs' `KeyGen` algorithms, if that algorithm corresponds to a KEM; or the (EC)DH ephemeral key share, if that algorithm corresponds to an (EC)DH group.
 For the server's share, the `key_exchange_1` and `key_exchange_2` values are the `ct` outputs of the corresponding KEMs' `Encaps` algorithms, if that algorithm corresponds to a KEM; or the (EC)DH ephemeral key share, if that algorithm corresponds to an (EC)DH group.

+{{TLS13}} requires that ``The key_exchange values for each KeyShareEntry MUST be generated independently.''
+In the context of this document, since the same algorithm may appear in multiple named groups, we relax the above requirement to allow the same key_exchange value for the same algorithm to be reused in multiple KeyShareEntry records sent in within the same `ClientHello`.
+However, the key_exchange values for each algorithm MUST be generated independently.

 ## Shared secret calculation {#construction-shared-secret}

 Here we also take a simple "concatenation approach": the two shared secrets are concatenated together and used as the shared secret in the existing TLS 1.3 key schedule.
 In this case, we do not add any additional structure (length fields) in the concatenation procedure: among all Round 2 candidates, once the algorithm and variant are specified, the shared secret output length is fixed.